Project Officer - Workforce

 The maximum numbers of coaches, volunteers or officials in a club application are:

 Awards are made to off-set the cost of the course and the examination.

-The bursary will pay up to 75% of the course cost to a maximum of £500 per applicant.
-This is at the discretion of the panel and based on the number of applications received.
+The bursary will pay up to 75% of the course cost.
+The maximum is £500 per applicant.
+This is at the discretion of the panel.

 The award must be an NGB or minimum standard award of at least Level 2 or above (Level1 or above for Project 500).

 If you are under 18 years old then you will need to get an adult or guardian to complete the application on your behalf.

 Ready to begin?
 Hop over to the bursaries application form.